CLANCY OVERELL | Editor | CONTACT

 This is a surprising change of tune, especially considering the fact that the historically IRA-affiliated Sinn Féin received more votes in the 2020 Irish election than ever before, and now holds the balance of power.

-With sectarian violence still popping off in border towns up north, and tensions continue to grow around the border over the possibility of a hard border between the British soil of Northern Ireland and the rest of the Republic – it comes a surprise that majority of the island wants to now celebrate the arrival of England.
+With sectarian violence still popping off in towns up north, and tensions continuing to grow over the possibility of a hard border between the British soil of Northern Ireland and the rest of the Republic – it comes a surprise that majority of the island wants to now celebrate the arrival of England.

-Inspired by the ‘Australia Day’ celebrations that take place on the anniversary of the British invasion of the Aboriginal Eora people’s land in Botany Bay – the Irish think it’s time to act like a grown up country, and treat English Imperialism the way we do.
+Inspired by the ‘Australia Day’ celebrations that take place on the anniversary of the British invasion of the Aboriginal Eora people’s land in Botany Bay – the Irish think it’s time to act like a grown up country, and treat English Imperialism the way Aussies do!

 That is, as a glorious moment in history!
-One that only rivals the time we got to host the Olympics in that same city where they began spreading smallpox and kidnapping black children in the late 1700s.
+One that only rivals the time we got to host the Olympics in that same city where the Poms began spreading smallpox and committing massacres in the late 1700s.

 Ireland’s Taoiseach (Prime Minster) Micheál Martin says that after a century of putting bombs under cars and assassinating British Royals, the Irish want revise their own history like Australia has – and are prepared to rewrite the British as happy go lucky whitefellas that wanted nothing more than to make life better for the people who were already living on their Ireland when they arrived.

-The Irish have today celebrated their very first ‘UK DAY’ – in celebration of the ‘coming of the light’ and all the great stuff that has happened to their country since King Henry VIII decided he wanted to invent a new religion and force it upon them.
+The Irish have today celebrated their very first ‘UK DAY’ – in celebration of the ‘coming of the light’ and all the great stuff that has happened to their country since then – like when King Henry VIII decided he wanted to invent a new religion and force it upon them.

 “This is the stuff we ought to be celebrating” said the Taoiseach,